-- a) ATN naming and addressing handle multiple instances of the same application type at a given location.
-(Requirement source: ATNP system management, IATA verbal inputs). - b) ATN upper layers handle AET names from name spaces other than the ICAO naming tree.
-(Requirement source: ATNP system management, observation that not all ATN systems are located at ICAO-designated facilities).
+- a) ATN naming and addressing to handle multiple instances of the same application type at a given location.
+(Requirement source: ATNP systems management, IATA verbal inputs). - b) ATN upper layers to handle AET names from name spaces other than the ICAO naming tree.
+(Requirement source: ATNP systems management, observation that not all ATN systems are located at ICAO-designated facilities).